Digital Video: Agents Adams, Cacy, Caruth, Joseff, Martin, Savage, Schackman, Shafer, Slocum, Winckler

 Although the weather was miserable to deal with, in many ways the night we picked was destined to be the night for this mission.
 The next night, which was to be our rain date if we had decided to cancel, it ended up thunder storming at the exact time of the mission.
 Had we moved it to then, an unexpected storm would have hurt us even more, as people would have been unprepared.
 We also found out that Manhattan Bridge walkway was closed for construction on Saturday and Sunday nights, meaning we wouldn’t have had access for our photographers and cameramen.

 Despite the glitches in the plan, we had a blast pulling this off and it seems most of the participants did as well.
 We never know exactly how our missions are going to work out, but we do know that they will always be an adventure.
 This mission was different for us in many ways.
-Most noticeably was the fact that we did not have much direct interaction with our audience.
-In fact, we can’t even be sure that anyone even saw the flashes.
+Most noticeably was the fact that we did not have direct interaction with our audience.
+In fact, we can’t even be sure that anyone even saw what we did.
 But we can hope that at least a few folks driving or taking the train across the Manhattan Bridge, living in a downtown apartment, or walking home in the rain looked up at the right time and saw something spectacular.